AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 > **NOTE:** If the web application displays an error, then go into the Azure Portal for the **IoTWebApp** and click **Restart**.
 When the Azure Web App is created from the ARM Template and configured for .NET Core, it may need to be restarted for the .NET Core configuration to be fully installed and ready for the application to run.
 Once restarted, the web application will run as expected.
 > ![App Service blade with Restart button highlighted](media/IoTWebApp-App-Service-Restart-Button.png "App Service blade with Restart button highlighted")

-> **Further troubleshooting:** If, after restarting the web application more than once, you still encounter a _500_ error, there may be a problem with the system identity for the web app.
+> **Further troubleshooting:** If, after restarting the web application more than once, you still encounter a _500_ error, there may be a problem with the system identity for the web app (**please note**, after restarting, you may see a _503_ error for a while, as the web application initializes).
 To check if this is the issue, open the web application's Configuration and view its Application Settings.
 Open the **CosmosDBConnection** setting and look at the **Key Vault Reference Details** underneath the setting.
 You should see an output similar to the following, which displays the secret details and indicates that it is using the _System assigned managed identity_:

 ![The application setting shows the Key Vault reference details underneath.](media/webapp-app-setting-key-vault-reference.png "Key Vault reference details")